DYqwert/ARFPOP/readme.txt

 ### optional step 3: The user can based on filtering out some k-mer or not according to your own needs.
 The reason for filtering can consider our study or Fan et al. 2015.
+python3 filtering.py input h1 n output

+The input file is the output file of step2, h1 is the copy number，a k-mer will be filtered out when the copy number of k-mer above h1, n is the number of sample，the output file only contained the k-mers that copy number less than h1.

 ### step 4: pairwise_distance.py is a program to caculated the distance between pairwise sequences based on the formula